IMF cuts Russia GDP growth forecast, sees downside risk on geopolitical uncertainty

 The central bank said last month that inflation is likely to come at between 5 and 6 percent by year-end, within its 3.5-6.5 percent target range but above the midpoint.

-The ruble’s weakening was the main reason for the rise in annual inflation last month to 6.9 percent from 6.2 percent a month earlier.
+The rouble’s weakening was the main reason for the rise in annual inflation last month to 6.9 percent from 6.2 percent a month earlier..

 “Russia should continue to rely on exchange rate flexibility to facilitate adjustments while avoiding excessive volatility, keep monetary policy focused on anchoring inflation, and maintain a broadly neutral structural fiscal policy,” the Fund said.